adafruit/adafruit-beaglebone-io-python/docs/index.rst

    the given UART so that it can be accessed by other software that controls its serial lines.

-   :param channel: UART channel to set up.
+   :param str channel: UART channel to set up.
 One of "UART1", "UART2",
        "UART4" or "UART5"
-   :type channel: str

 .. function:: cleanup()